aleksander-mendoza/aleksander-mendoza.github.io/_posts/2020-05-24-transducers.markdown

 Each state of this graph represents several states of the original automaton.
 For instance the state tagged `0,1,4` corresponds to set of states _q<sub>0</sub>_, _q<sub>1</sub>_ and _q<sub>4</sub>_.
 There is also blank state which represents empty set.
 Each transition shows how the nondeterminism is affected by subsequent input.
 If you analyse this graph you will see that there is no conflict of outputs at any point.
 For instance  initially the automaton starts in _q<sub>0</sub>_, which immediately transitions to _q<sub>1</sub>_ and _q<sub>4</sub>_ over &epsilon;.
 Then if the next input is _0_, the state _q<sub>0</sub>_ will be "lost" as it doesn't have any transition for input _0_.
 The state _q<sub>1</sub>_ will transition to _q<sub>2</sub>_ and _q<sub>3</sub>_.
 The state _q<sub>4</sub>_ doesn't have any outgoing transitions and will get "lost" too.
 This yields transition `0 -> ` + `1 -> 2,3` + `4 -> ` = `0,1,4 -> 2,3`.
 There is no conflict here because none of the states _q<sub>0</sub>_, _q<sub>1</sub>_, _q<sub>4</sub>_ transition to the same next state simultaneously.
 There would be a conflict, if for example there was `0 -> 2` + `1 -> 2,3` + `4 -> ` = `0,1,4 -> 2,2,3`.

-Alright, so now that we know the machine is functional, we can begin converting it to Mealy-Moore hybrid.
+Alright, so now that we know the machine is functional, we can begin converting it to subsequential transducer.
 In the first stage of convertion procedure, we will try to find all &epsilon;-transitions <ins> that do not come out of initial state </ins> and remove them.
 Here you can see one such transition between _q<sub>1</sub>_ and _q<sub>4</sub>_.
 It can be eliminated as follows:

 ![mealy_func_to_mealy_moore_3](/assets/mealy_func_to_mealy_moore_3.png)